bluenote-1577/skani/README.md

 ./skani -h
 ```

-Note: the binary is compiled with a different set of libraries (musl instead of glibc), possibly impacting performance (slightly).
-Probably not a huge deal.
+Note: the binary is compiled with a different set of libraries (musl instead of glibc).
+This appears to make it slightly slower on a simple test (~3% or so), but it is maybe not a huge deal for many applications.

 See the [Releases](https://github.com/bluenote-1577/skani/releases) page for obtaining specific versions of skani.